 This section describes everything we do in our development cycle to reach a high integrity level.

 We have a Git repository for all our applications.
-By taking this approach instead of dividing applications into smaller repositories, we get the following:
+By taking this approach instead of dividing applications into smaller repositories, we achieve the following:

 Centralized source of truth: Everything regarding the application can be found in a single place.